webjsx/webjsx-router/README.md

 ### Comment Item Component

 This component handles the display of individual comments, including any nested replies.
-It supports HTML content in comment text and implements proper indentation for nested comments.
+It supports text comments and implements indentation for nested comments.
 The component gracefully handles deleted comments and missing content.

 ```ts
 component(